UN Chief Urges Gaza Ceasefire, Actions On Climate, AI

 In his address, the UN chief also called on global leaders to tackle the existential threats posed by climate change and the unchecked development of artificial intelligence (AI).

-Noting that 2023 was the hottest year on record, with droughts, floods and other natural disasters pummeling countries and communities, Guterres said,“The phase-out of fossil fuels is essential and inevitable” and“we must act now to ensure a just and equitable transition to renewable energy.”
+Noting that 2023 was the hottest year on record with droughts, floods and other natural disasters pummeling countries and communities, Guterres said that“the phase-out of fossil fuels is essential and inevitable” and“we must act now to ensure a just and equitable transition to renewable energy.”

-He also called for systematic efforts to increase access to AI and bridge the digital divide, so that developing countries can also benefit from the technology's enormous potential.– NNN-XINHUA
+He also called for systematic efforts to increase access to AI and bridge the digital divide so that developing countries can also benefit from the technology's enormous potential. ■

 Legal Disclaimer: